-Grizzly Peak is California Adventure’s quiet, scenic land, tucked between the hustle and bustle of Paradise Pier and Buena Vista Street.
+Grizzly Peak is California Adventure’s quiet, scenic land, tucked between the hustle and bustle of the waterfront and Buena Vista Street.
 This forest oasis has its own nature trail (Redwood Creek), some misty rapids (Grizzly River Run), and plenty of shady places to sit and take in the scenery.
 But did you know that Grizzly Peak also has its own ranger watchtower?
 Mt.
 Muir Lookout is hiding in plain sight!

 To find this hidden gem, head into Grizzly Peak from Buena Vista Street.
 Keep to the right side of the main path, and you’ll see Mt.
 Muir Lookout, just beyond Soarin’.